Photon-HDF5/photon-hdf5/docs/phdata.rst

 The **/setup** group contains information about the measurement setup:

 - **num_pixels**: (integer) total number of detector's pixels.
-For example, for a 1-spot 2-color smFRET measurement using 2 single-pixel SPADs as detectors this field is 2.
+For example, for a single-spot 2-color smFRET measurement using 2 single-pixel SPADs as detectors this field is 2.

 - **num_spots**: (integer) the number of excitation (or detection)